Hoërskool Eldoraigne: Dr Anton Prinsloo

 In April 2018 an Eldoraigne pupil paid Hoërskool Waterkloof a visit, intending to ask a Waterkloof girl to his prom dance.
 The visit however devolved into a scuffle between the boy and two of Waterkloof's staff members, and Prinsloo's office subsequently informed the media that the boy was "not enrolled at the school since the incident".
 In 2021 the Gauteng Education Department temporarily relieved Prinsloo of his duties at Eldoraigne, after fellow staff accused him of victimization and bullying, and some parents allegedly signed a petition to remove him.
 His deputy, Mr Dave du Plessis, was appointed as acting principal during his three months long absence.

-When the Department moved to charge Prinsloo with misconduct, his accusers however decided to "stand their ground" by refusing to testify in a disciplinary hearing.
+When the department moved to charge Prinsloo with misconduct, his accusers however decided to "stand their ground" by refusing to testify in a disciplinary hearing.
 The department consequently dismissed their complaints, and reinstated Prinsloo in his former position.
 Prinsloo resumed his duties on August, 17th, and claimed that he was inundated with messages in support.
-A week later some 40 parents and pupils however gathered to hand over a petition to the South African Teacher’s Union (SAOU) which was signed by hundreds of respondents.
+A week later some 40 parents and pupils however gathered to hand over a petition to the South African Teachers' Union (SAOU) which was signed by hundreds of respondents.
 They expressed their concern and dissatisfaction with Prinsloo's return, and the impact they believed it would have on staff and pupils.
-The school's governing body indicated that it was reserving its options, before the Department relented and once again recalled Prinsloo.
+The school's governing body indicated that it was reserving its options, before the department relented and once again recalled Prinsloo.
+Prinsloo was cleared of misconduct after a disciplinary hearing in 2022, but not immediately reinstated.
+His lawyer commented that the accusations were preposterous and devoid of truth.